spydx/capability-poc/simple-api/README.md

 ## Update Queries

-IMPORTANT: this lib must not be apart of the workspace, or sqlx-cli will fail.
+IMPORTANT: this lib must not be a part of the workspace, or sqlx-cli will fail.

 ```zsh
 echo "DATABASE_URL=sqlite:test.db" >> .env